mattermost/docs/source/help/messaging/sending-messages.rst

 -  Click the **[...]** link next to a message that you have sent, then click **Delete**.

-Your System Administrator may disable the **Delete** feature.
+Your System Admin can disable the **Delete** feature.

 Linking to Messages
 --------------------

 -  Click the **[...]** link next to a message, then click **Permalink > Copy Link**.

-If the link is to a message in a Public Channel, any user of the team can see the message.
-If the link is to a message in a Private Group, only users in that group can see the message.
+If the link is to a message in a Public Channel, any member of the team can see the message.
+If the link is to a message in a Private Group, only members in that group can see the message.

 .. tip::
   The timestamp that appears beside the username of any message is also a permalink.